peerdevicenet/Router/README.md

                       * use Wifi network thru external wireless router
                       * use WifiDirect network setup among a group of WifiDirect enabled devices
                       * use AIDL api to perform network detection, peer discovery and device connection.
+                      * remotely invoke external router's APIs embedded inside other app such as Connector_wifi_intent.

       * Connector_wifi_intent:
                       * use Wifi network thru external wireless router
                       * use WifiDirect network setup among a group of WifiDirect enabled devices
                       * use intenting api to perform network detection, peer discovery and device connection.
+                      * directly embed a router service by including router as a library project.

 Sample Connected Apps: